skn3/forme/README.md

 ]);
 ```

 You can see above, we are attaching a `component.validate()` handler during the `.compose()`.
 This allows us to validate the component as a whole.
-The state object passed to it contains values for all teh inputs you added in `.compose()`.
+The state object passed to it contains values for all the inputs you added in `.compose()`.
 Just like any other `.validate()` handler, we can modify these state values and forme will handle updating the values after the callback returns.

 ## <a name="apiReference"></a> API Reference